-The mandate of the Audit Committee is to review (i) the annual and quarterly financial statements of the Company and certain other public disclosure documents required by regulatory authorities, (ii) the nature and scope of the annual audit as proposed by the auditors and management, and (iii) with the auditors and management, the adequacy of the internal control and management information systems of the Company, and present quarterly reports to the Board of Directors with respect thereto.
-The Audit Committee is composed of Louis A. Tanguay, Caterina Monticciolo, CA, and Patricia Saputo, CA.
+The mandate of the Audit Committee is to review (i) the annual and quarterly financial statements of the Company and certain other public disclosure documents required by regulatory authorities, (ii) the nature and scope of the annual audit as proposed by the auditors and Management, and (iii) with the auditors and Management, the adequacy of the internal control and management information systems of the Company, and present quarterly reports to the Board of Directors with respect thereto.
+The Audit Committee is presently composed of Claude Blanchet, Caterina Monticciolo, CA, Patricia Saputo, CA, FP, and Louis A. Tanguay.